-New Colorful Brocade Lotus has elegant blooms in shades of cream with a whisper of green over the inner petal tips and a blush of pink on the outer petal tips.
+New Cloud Brocade Lotus has elegant blooms in shades of cream with a whisper of green over the inner petal tips and a blush of pink on the outer petal tips.
 The flowers on this spectacular lotus have a lavish drape and are adorned with yellow-gold receptacles.
-New Colorful Brocade Lotus adds a beautiful aesthetic touch. to your water garden setting.
+New Cloud Brocade Lotus adds a beautiful aesthetic touch. to your water garden setting.
 Tall/Versicolor/Multi-Petal

 How to plant your lotus tuber